ibm-cloud-docs/databases-for-elasticsearch/howto-es-migrate-tutorial.md

 After cloning this folder, navigate to the newly created project folder on your local machine.

-## Step 3: Install the infrastructure with Terraform
+## Step 3: Install and run the Terraform script
 {: #esmigration-install-infra}

 The [terraform folder](https://github.com/IBM/elasticsearch-cos-snapshot-restore/tree/main/terraform){: external} contains files that create the necessary infrastructure to create and restore your snapshots: